aadeexyz/aptos-vault/README.md

 It takes the `reference to signer` as it's parameters.
 The signer must be the Admin.

-The function will `abort` if signer is not the Admin.
+The function will `abort` if signer is not the Admin or if already paused.

 ```move
 public entry fun pause(account: &signer) acquires VaultsInfo